Fernando Arturo de Meriño: Origins

-They went from a modest condition, typical among hateros, a situation that worsened after the economic recompositions of the first decades of the 19th century.
+Meriño was born in Antoncí, in the area of Ozama on January 9, 1833, during the time of Haitian rule in the Dominican Republic.

+His parents were livestock owners, known as hateros.
+His father, Pedro de Meriño, was a descendant of Canarian colonists who immigrated the 18th century.

-Meriño's destiny changed when at the age of 11 he moved to San Carlos – a town located a stone's throw from the northwest corner of the wall of Santo Domingo – due to the interest of a family member in receiving an education.
-His first steps were surrounded by the deprivation characteristics of those years.
-(Buenaventura Báez, on the occasion of the attack that Meriño directed at him at the end of 1865, commented angrily that he had never had to sell pigeons on the streets in his childhood).
+At the age of 11 he moved to San Carlos – a town near Santo Domingo – to further his education.
+He has reported these early years were surrounded by the deprivation.
+(Buenaventura Báez, in response to an attack that Meriño directed at him at the end of 1865, commented angrily that he had never had to sell pigeons on the streets in his childhood).

-Now, despite this humble existence, Meriño enjoyed a family environment that allowed him to attend school and met the conditions to be admitted to the first class of the Seminary of Saint Thomas of Aquinas, founded by Archbishop Tomás de Portes Infante in 1848.
+Meriño was admitted to the first class of the Seminary of Saint Thomas of Aquinas, founded by Archbishop Tomás de Portes Infante in 1848.
 Among his companions, some would later influence ecclesiastical circles.
 The new seminarian benefited from the protection of the archbishop, who welcomed him into his own home and got him a meager stipend in exchange for services in the cathedral.